-We regard our foster carers as the foundation of our service.
-We know from research that poor general support to foster carers has been found to be closely associated with them ceasing to foster.
-Therefore, we offer our foster carers a robust package of professional support and financial remuneration.
-All foster carers and looked after children/young people receive an exceptionally high level of support from Capstone SW management and staff.
-Foster carers receive regular visits from their supervising social worker, who works to ensure that the welfare of the child and/or young person is being safeguarded and promoted, and to identify support or services needed to enhance the child's/young person's physical, mental and emotional welfare.
+We regard our Foster Carers as the foundation of our service.
+We know from research that poor general support to Foster Carers has been found to be closely associated with them ceasing to foster.
+Therefore, we offer our Foster Carers a robust package of professional support and financial remuneration.
+All Foster Carers and looked after children / young people receive an exceptionally high level of support from Capstone North management and staff.
+Foster Carers receive regular visits from their supervising social worker, who works to ensure that the welfare of the child and / or young person is being safeguarded and promoted, and to identify support or services needed to enhance the child's/young person's physical, mental and emotional welfare.

-In Capstone SW we maintain caseload levels that ensure SSWs have the time to support and develop their foster carers
+In Capstone North we maintain low caseloads so that SSWs have the time to support and develop their Foster Carers